Measuring the implied market risk premium (iMRP) in times of crisis and volatile equity markets

 The iMRP is based on average analyst estimates ("consensus estimates") of future earnings (net income) for publicly traded companies.
 Forecast periods of three years are generally used, as estimates beyond this time horizon generally do not provide sufficient coverage.
 Analysts' earnings forecasts (including payout ratios, where applicable) are used as the numerator in the valuation equation.
 The denominator of the valuation equation is filled with the cost of capital parameters of the base rate, beta factor, and growth discount.
 The base interest rate can be measured at the balance sheet date using the Svensson yield curve.
 The beta factor of the individual companies analysed can also be measured or is set to 1.0 as part of an overall market analysis.
 Appropriate assumptions are made regarding the inflation and growth discount.
 The valuation result is given and corresponds to the market capitalisation (equity value) on the valuation date.

 The market risk premium remains in the valuation model as the last variable and thus as a residual variable.
-Solving the valuation equation for the market risk premium yields the implicit market risk premium, which, given all other input parameters, leads to the observable market capitalisation (equity value) at the valuation date.
+Solving the valuation equation for the market risk premium yields the implied market risk premium, which, given all other input parameters, leads to the observable market capitalisation (equity value) at the valuation date.
 In practice, this is done iteratively in Microsoft Excel.

 In practice, various models are used to determine the iMRP, which differ in particular in their approach to the valuation-relevant inflow (numerator).
 These include the dividend discount model, the residual profit model and the income capitalisation model.
-Rödl & Partner uses the following capitalized earnings value model in accordance with IDW S 1 to determine the implicit market risk premium.
+Rödl & Partner uses the following capitalized earnings value model in accordance with IDW S 1 to determine the implied market risk premium.
 The capitalized earnings value method and the discounted cash flow method produce identical results under the same assumptions.

 The expected (future) cost of capital is determined using the CAPM.
 In the case of the historical market risk premium, it is assumed that returns measured over long historical periods are a reasonable estimate for the future.
 The iMRP, on the other hand, is an expected (i.e., forward-looking) market risk premium in the sense of the CAPM.
 From a model theory perspective, it is therefore preferable to the historical market risk premium.

 However, the data basis for determining the iMRP is not unproblematic.
 While the historical market risk premium is based on actually realised – and thus objectively "existing" – market returns, the iMRP is based on subjective analyst estimates.
 Various studies have shown that, on average, analysts' forecasts are overly optimistic, especially for the second and third forecast years.
-This leads to distorted and generally too high implicit market risk premia.
+This leads to distorted and generally too high implied market risk premia.

 Critics of iMRP also argue that different valuation models (e.g., capitalised earnings method, dividend discount model, cash flow method) produce different results.

 In times of crisis, equity markets regularly experience high volatility.
-This has a significant impact on the measurement of the implicit market risk premium.
+This has a significant impact on the measurement of the implied market risk premium.
 Examples include the outbreak of the coronavirus pandemic in March 2020 and the outbreak of the Ukraine conflict in February 2022, both of which led to significant short-term declines in stock prices and thus market capitalisation.

 However, analysts react to new macroeconomic conditions with a certain time lag and adjust their expectations downwards with a corresponding time lag.
-As a result, falling market capitalisations (valuation outcome) initially lead to rising implicit market risk premia (the denominator of the valuation formula) because of the lag in analyst estimates (the numerator of the valuation formula).
+As a result, falling market capitalisations (valuation outcome) initially lead to rising implied market risk premia (the denominator of the valuation formula) because of the lag in analyst estimates (the numerator of the valuation formula).

 The iMRP after the outbreak of the Ukraine conflict